 - Student Union Guide to being Trans at Warwick.

 Take a look at the trans-inclusive teaching guidance.
 This resource provides a starting point for staff and students wishing to make the student learning experience inclusive for trans & gender diverse students.

-How to be an Active Supporter
+How to be an Active Rainbow Ally

-- Active listening - really listen - be open minded, be aware of your own bias, be willing to challenge your perceptions.
+- Active listening - really listen - be open-minded, be aware of your own bias, be willing to challenge your perceptions.